Frequently Asked Questions about Estate Planning

 No!
 This action could have devastating consequences for you and your family.
 By adding someone else’s name to your assets can have negative gift tax implications for the giver, capital gains tax issues, and expose you to the child’s creditors.
 Please consult with your Attorney and CPA to understand both the Legal and Tax consequences.

-Read the full FAQ Estate Planning Guide for Families with Kids here.
+Read the full Estate Planning Guide for Families with Kids here.